 Functioning as a member of the Child & Family Life team, the Child Life Assistant (CLA) staff member is responsible for the daily operation and supervision of Activity Centers.
 In addition, CLA’s will provide bedside/chairside play experiences as directed.
 They will support patients and siblings by providing developmentally appropriate play/recreation and activities within the parameters of the program.
-In addition, they will provide direction to Child & Family Life hospital volunteers; maintain a safe play/activity environment.
+In addition, they will provide direction to Child & Family Life work-study students and hospital volunteers; maintain a safe play/activity environment.

 Plan and implement daily activities

 Facilitate individual and group play opportunities for patients and siblings

 Recruit and screen activity center participants

 Transport patients to playroom and /or special events

 Maintain a safe and clean play environment, including making appropriate assessments of patient and sibling behavior while in program